A canonical definition of the visual horizon—and why rooms feel crowded even when measurements are technically correct.

 Final Thought

-It is about how the eye reads the room before the body moves through it.
+Furniture layout is not just about fitting objects into a room.
+It is about how the eye reads the space before the body even takes a step.